sigsep/open-unmix-paper-joss/paper.md

 When we developed _Open-Unmix_, we had several design decisions to make.
 These were driven by both be ready for future research and to allow users to experience separation performance themselves.
 Many methods/researchers face difficulties in pre and post-processing.
 Since we are experienced researchers in this area we put our combined domain knowledge into _Open-Unmix_, its data loading and post-processing.
 Furthermore, ML researchers are not looking for a general framework on source separation but a SOTA method that is easy to extend.
 The aim was hence to design a system so that researchers can easily hack the code to implement:

-- new representations (needs tested model)
-- new architectures (needs tested pre-and postprocess)
+- new representations, in which case there is a need for established separation architectures to use as a basis for evaluation.
+- new architectures, which needs solid pre and post-processing pipelines.

+The design choices made for _Open-unmix_ have sought to reach two somewhat contradictory objectives.
+Its first aim is to have state-of-the art performance, and its second aim is to still be easily understandable, so that it could serve as a basis for research allowing improved performance in the future.

+In short, _Open-unmix_ inputs mixtures in the waveform domain, transforms them through a fixed time-frequency representation, before applying a series a nonlinear recurrent layers to predict the spectrogram of a target source.
+At the end of the chain, a postprocessing system gathers the estimates for all sources, and combines them through a multichannel Wiener filter to obtain the actual separated waveforms.

+The most critical aspects of the choices can be summarized by stating the system heavily relies on __expert-knowledge__: while end-to-end systems that directly produce estimates in the waveform (time) domain are a promising research direction, they do not lead to state-of-the-art performance in music separation.
+On the contrary, systems operating in the Time-Frequency (TF) domain are still observed to significantly outperform more "modern" solutions that would bypass the expert knowledge required by TF processing.

+From the perspective of _Open unmix_, signal processing fundamentals are encapsulated in _pre_ and _post-processing_ operations. _Preprocessing_: the computation of Short-Term Fourier Transforms (STFT). _Postprocessing_: the spectrogram of the estimates is obtained by multiplying element-wise the input spectrogram through a _mask_ whose values lie between 0 and 1.
+This comes from the knowledge that energies of the sources roughly _add up__ to the energy of the mixture.
+Then, multichannel Wiener filters exploit the spectrogram estimates to produce the actual waveforms of the estimates.
+STFT forward and inverse transformations are used as implemented in standard libraries.
+Wiener filtering is used as implemented in the `sigsep.norbert` [LINK] repository.

 ### Framework specific vs. framework agnostic

 _Open-unmix_ is developed in parallel for multiple frameworks to cover the most number of users.
-Currently we support tensorflow/keras, pytorch, nnabla.
+Currently we support tensorflow/keras, pytorch, nnabla, which together can be considered a sufficient coverage for our purpose.
+More specifically:
-- The pytorch version will serve as the reference version due its simplicity and easiness to extend the code
+- The pytorch version will serve as the reference version due its simplicity and modularity.
-- the tensorflow version will be release later when TF 2.0 is stable.
-- version for nnabla will be close the pytorch code "example" and will be released together with the tensorflow version.
+- Likewise, the nnabla will be close the pytorch code "example" and will be released together with the tensorflow version.
+- The tensorflow version will be release later when TF 2.0 is stable and should be more production-oriented.

 ### Hackable, Fast and simple

-- simple to extend
-- not a package
-- hackable (MNIST like)
-- pytorch implementation inspired by the famous MNIST example.
-- Open-unmix can easily be extended to include different models.
-Currently implemented: baseline LSTM network
+Keeping in mind that the leaarning curve can be quite steep in taudio processing, we did our best for _Open-unmix_ to be:
+- __simple to extend__: the pre/post processing, data-loading, training and models part of the code are clearly isolated and easy to replace/update.
+In particular, an extra-effort was done on making it easy to replace the core deep model that is currently a baseline BLSTM.
+- __not a package__: keeping it easy to use and change the code made us design the software to be composed of largely independent and self-containing parts.
+- __hackable (MNIST like)__: due to our objective of making it easier for machine-learning experts to try out music separation, we did our best to stick to the philosophy of baseline implementations for this community.
+In particular, _Open-unmix_ mimicks the famous MNIST example.
 <!-- - Recent Research on End-To-End models are tempting, because they can get away with domain knowledge typical required produce good results -->

 ### Reproducible

-- reproducible code
+Releasing _Open-unmix_ is first and foremost an attempt to provide a reliable implementation sticking to established programming practice.
+In particular:
+- reproducible code: everything is provided to exactly reproduce our experiments and display our results.
-- includes unit tests and regression tests.
+- the release includes unit tests and regression tests that should be useful in case of extending.

 ## Technical Details